clentafrica/dei-gender-equality/DisabilityPrideMonth24.md

-# Marketing & DEI + Gender Equality Team
+# Marketing & Disability + Gender Equality Team
 These talks will be done collaboratively with the marketing team on LinkedIn & YouTube.

 | #  | Topic Title                                                                          | Description                                                                                                                                                                                                                                                                                            |